 OSM Code of Conduct

-The Ocean Sciences Meeting, open to AGU, ASLO and TOS members and those interested in marine sciences, is among the most respected scientific meetings in ocean sciences community.
-AGU, ASLO and TOS, the co-sponsoring societies, are committed to providing a safe, productive, and welcoming environment for all meeting participants and AGU, ASLO and TOS staff.
+The Ocean Sciences Meeting, open to AGU, ASLO and TOS members and those interested in marine sciences, is among the most respected scientific meetings in the ocean sciences community.
+The organizers strive to convene events, online and in-person, that are respectful, inclusive, and collaborative for all who attend.
 All participants, including, but not limited to, attendees, speakers, volunteers, exhibitors, AGU, ASLO and TOS staff, service providers, and others are expected to abide by this Ocean Sciences Meeting Code of Conduct.
 This code of conduct applies to all Ocean Sciences Meeting-related events, including those sponsored by organizations other than AGU, ASLO and TOS but held in conjunction with Ocean Sciences Meeting events, in public or private facilities.

 - Communicate openly with respect for others, critiquing ideas rather than individuals.